Tax treatment for options is diverse, including simple and complex trades on securities vs. Section 1256 contracts.

 Wash-sale loss rules apply between substantially identical positions in securities, which means between equity and equity options, such as Apple stock and Apple stock options at different expiration dates.

 Simple vs. complex option trades

 There are simple option trading strategies like buying and selling call and put options known as “outrights.”
 And there are complex option trades known as “option spreads” which include multi-legged offsetting positions like iron condors; butterfly spreads; vertical, horizontal and diagonal spreads; and debit and credit spreads.

-Tax treatment for outright option trades is fairly straightforward.
-Tax treatment for complex trades triggers a bevy of complex IRS rules geared toward preventing taxpayers from tax avoidance schemes: deducting losses and expenses from the losing side of a complex trade in the current tax year, while deferring income on the offsetting winning position until a subsequent tax year.
+Tax treatment for outright option trades is relatively straightforward.
+Tax treatment for complex trades triggers a bevy of sophisticated IRS rules geared toward preventing taxpayers from tax avoidance schemes: deducting losses and expenses from the losing side of a complex trade in the current tax year while deferring income on the offsetting winning position until a subsequent tax year.

 - Trade option (closing transaction).

 - Option expires (lapses).

 There are special rules for the holding period for long-term capital gains.